bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //l(Yome.sliceTheta(Yome.state))
 {% endhighlight %}

-Since we are working with regular polygons, I am going to constantly be referencing the angle of one of the polygon slices (an octagon has eight slices).
+Since we are working with [regular polygons](http://en.wikipedia.org/wiki/Regular_polygon), I am going to constantly be referencing the angle of one of the polygon slices (an octagon has eight slices).
 The `sliceTheta` function gives us this angle in radians.

 Again, you can see it working by uncommenting the log line below it and seeing the output in the Dev Console.

-I will continue to place these log comments in the code and I will leave it up to you to try the code out.
+*I will continue to place these log comments in the code and I will leave it up to you to try them out by uncommenting and recommenting them.*

 {% highlight javascript %}
 Yome.rotate = (theta, point) => {